 You’d almost think it was by design when you see the number of breweries found along the Iron Horse Trail.
 Starting off Kent Street and Hurst Avenue, stop in and see Rob and the crew at Short Finger Brewing Co.
 Try a glass of one of their local beers like their ongoing Lando series – an ever-evolving beer with each new version being aged in different types of barrels and on different fruit.
 You can also pick up homebrew supplies to try your hand at crafting your own hoppy creation.

 Grab your bike and head back onto the Iron Horse Trail.
-You’ll cycle through beautiful Victoria Park and then to our next stop at Red Circle Brewing inside Catalyst 137 on Glasgow Street.
+You can cycle or stroll through beautiful Victoria Park and then to our next stop at Stockyards Brewing inside Catalyst 137 on Glasgow Street.
 The brewery is known for its “core four” beers named after local landmarks – including the 2019 Canadian Brewing Awards bronze-winning Iron Horse American IPA.

 After you’ve refreshed yourself, you’ve got one last stop in Belmont Village at Arabella Park Beer Bar for some of their chip truck fries and their constantly changing draft beer wall with 18 different beers and ciders to try.